-Plan Design Summary
+Plan Design Overview

-Uniform Benefits refers to the schedule of benefits that are provided by each health plan (insurance carrier) under both the Health Plan and High Deductible Health Plan (HDHP) plan designs.
-All health plans (insurance carriers) in these plan designs administer the same schedule of benefits, you can decide which plan to select on the basis of:
+Uniform Benefits refers to the schedule of benefits provided by each health insurance plan carrier.
+The purpose of Uniform Benefits is to help manage the rising cost of health insurance and simplify your selection of a health plan.
+Because all health insurance plan carriers administer the same schedule of benefits, you can decide which plan to select based on:

 - Quality and member satisfaction

 Uniform Benefits does not mean that all plans will treat all services in an identical manner.
 Treatment will vary depending on the needs of the patient, the providers involved and the managed care policies and procedures of each health insurance plan carrier.

 Routine preventive care will be covered at 100% at in-network providers, even if you have not met the deductible.
 A link to the preventive care services, as identified by the Patient Protection and Affordable Care Act, is available in the Forms & Resources section below.

 For non-preventive care received in-network, you must meet the annual deductible first.
 This means that you will pay for all medically necessary services out-of-pocket until you meet the deductible, including prescriptions.
 Once you meet the deductible, you will pay either an office visit copay (flat dollar amount) or coinsurance (percentage) on other medically necessary services.
 This continues until you reach the annual out-of-pocket limit.

 The HDHP has a non-embedded deductible.
 This means that if you have family coverage, the full family deductible must be met before services are covered for any individual.
 This deductible includes medical services and pharmacy benefits and applies to the annual out-of-pocket limit.
 After your deductible has been met, you will pay: